 Recent Graduate Courses:

-From #blacklivesmatter to the Dreamers and Standing Rock, to the rise of Trumpism and the re-emergence of white supremacy movements, our current political moment is being shaped by diverse affective, embodied, and performative forms of protest, intervention, community-building, and identity-making.
+From #blacklivesmatter to the Dreamers and Standing Rock, to the rise of Trumpism and the re-emergence of white supremacy movements, our current political moment is being shaped by diverse affective, embodied, and performative forms of protest, intervention, community-building.
 This graduate seminar seeks to make sense of this vitalizing and virulent moment by exploring the relationship between the sensorial, the embodied, and the political.
 Drawing from a range of methods and analytic approaches, including performance, visual, media, and sound studies, we will investigate how the senses shape and are shaped by our cultural and political milieu.
 In this seminar we will ask: How do the senses shape our relationship to the world and to each other?
 How do they produce networks of temporal, spatial, affective, and physical relationships that link individual bodies to others, producing publics, peoples, and masses?
 In dialogue with important historical and contemporary theorists, public intellectuals, and practitioners, we will collaboratively think through the relationship between politics and the senses.

-SPAN 561: Introduction to Memory Studies
+SPAN 561: Introduction to Memory Studies (Spring 2015)

 Recent Undergraduate Courses:

-Mapping Belonging: Cultural Memory, Visuality, and the Politics of Place in the Americas
+Mapping Belonging: Memory, Visuality, Place

-Art and Politics in Latin America
+Art and Politics